PROGRAM COMPETENCIES and EXIT CRITERIA

 NOTE: The PA State Board of Education passed Chapter 49.1 and 49.2 regulations that significantly reconfigure the certification requirements for instructional and specialist certification programs.

 Early Child hood (N-3) will be Early Education (Pre-K through Grade 4); Elementary Education will be Elementary/Middle Level (Grades 4-8); and Special Education (N-12) will be split into Early /Middle (Pre-K through Grade 8) and Secondary (Grades 7-12).

 Special Education is no longer a content area of instruction under the new regulations, therefore all students seeking special education certification as an initial certification must also identify either PreK-4, Elementary/Middle Level Grades 4-8 or Secondary 7-12 content areas to complete a dual-certification program.

 In addition, each content area program, including secondary education certification, is now required to include 9 credits/270 hours of special education and 3 credits/90 hours of teaching linguistically different children.

 This new requirement begins for all certification programs starting January 1, 2011.

 Current students in elementary (K-6) , early childhood (N-3) or special education (N-12) certification programs who do not complete their requirements by 2013 (either May or August) will be required to have a re-evaluation of their program to determine the additional courses necessary to obtain certification under one of the new certification programs.

-If you have any questions about this, please talk to your advisor or Dr. Pate, Chair of the Education Department.
+If you have any questions about this, please talk to your advisor or Dr. Chiaradonna, Acting Chair of the Division of Teacher Education and Leadership.